Jorge Soler Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 18th in the league.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 19th in MLB.

-- The Padres have a 4.01 team ERA that ranks 10th among all league pitching staffs.
+- The Padres' 3.98 team ERA ranks 10th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.